 Transfer of assets and assumption of liabilities.
-The separation and distribution agreement will identify assets to be transferred, liabilities to be assumed and contracts to be assigned to us as part of the separation of Fang into two independent companies, and will describe when and how these transfers, assumptions and assignments will occur.
-In particular, the separation and distribution agreement will provide that, subject to the terms and conditions contained in the agreement:
+The separation and distribution agreement has identified assets to be transferred, liabilities to be assumed and contracts to be assigned to us as part of the separation of Fang into two independent companies, and described when and how these transfers, assumptions and assignments will occur.
+In particular, the separation and distribution agreement provides that, subject to the terms and conditions contained in the agreement: